Isaiah 58, 6-11

 To read the King James Version, click here

 Something to think about

-The hymn writer Sydney Carter puts it perfectly when he says ‘When I needed a neighbour were you there?
-This passage serves as a reminder that God’s call to each one of us it a call to do something or take action.
+The hymn writer Sydney Carter puts it perfectly when he says ‘When I needed a neighbour were you there?'
+This passage serves as a reminder that God’s call to each one of us is a call to do something or take action.

 Isaiah makes it clear that we are called to help those neighbours in need whose human rights are being oppressed by poverty, ill health and disease.

 When humans express their faith in action, the light of God’s presence is made visible.
 People throughout the world can be global neighbours to others in the world by taking practical action in supporting the work of Christian Aid, which helps to alleviate suffering, poverty and disease.

 This Advent season, take action and send a card to someone you do not know.
 Instead of giving a present, think about using Christian Aid’s Present Aid to help families in need to live better.

 Think about sending a gift collectively from your local school, church or workplace to help transform lives.
 See the website for further details.